 The National Park Service knows they will never get all of the lake trout out of the lake, so the goal is to “crash” the population so that cutthroat can continue to increase their presence.

 To complement the gillnetting, other suppression efforts will help maintain low levels of lake trout.
-These include applying electric shock to eggs, and employing modified mining equipment that sucks eggs up to determine the effectiveness of the electric shocking and to retrieve live eggs.
-Recently, the placement of lake trout carcasses over the spawning areas has proven to be an effective method of killing the eggs.
-Several studies are underway to scientifically assess the effectiveness of these methods and to determine the feasibility of implementing them on a large scale to suppress lake trout in Yellowstone Lake.
+Recently, the placement of lake trout carcasses over the spawning areas has proven to be an effective method of killing the lake trout eggs.

 What happens to the lake trout after they are caught and killed?